About becoming a property guardian

-Property guardianship is a relatively unknown housing choice in the UK but it is a rapidly growing phenomenon.
-Property guardianship protects vacant commercial and residential property by occupation, providing additional short term accommodation, at up to 60% below market rent levels.
+Living as a property guardian is a relatively unknown housing choice in the UK but it is a rapidly growing phenomenon.
+Property guardians protect vacant commercial and residential property by occupation, providing additional short term accommodation, at up to 60% below market rent levels.

 Living in a property as a guardian is very different from being a tenant in the private rented sector (PRS).
-Guardianship offers a licence agreement for accommodation instead of an Assured Shorthold Tenancy agreement (AST) which is common in the PRS.
+Guardianship offers a licence agreement for accommodation instead of an Assured Shorthold Tenancy agreement (AST) which is common in the private rented sector.

-As a property guardian, you will benefit from the flexibility and savings on offer in exchange for your support in protecting the properties:
+As a property guardian, you will benefit from the flexibility and savings on offer in exchange for your support in protecting our clients buildings:

 Why become a property guardian?

 - Make savings on your cost of accommodation

 - Live in a flexible space that requires 28 days’ notice to leave

 - Bring formally empty buildings back into use